microsoft/mu_plus/MfciPkg/Docs/Mfci_Integration_Guide.md

 To help convert the Mfci Pkcs certificate into a PCD, the BinToPcd.py in MU_BASECORE can be used.

 Additionally, PcdMfciPkcs7RequiredLeafEKU needs to be filled out with the Extended Key Usage information.
 The below examples are from the Unit Test portion of this package.
-The Unit test can be followed to see how to convert a Cert into a binary pcd, and how to add the Extended Key Usage string into the PCD.
+The Unit Test implementation can be followed to see how to convert a certificate into a binary pcd, and how to add the Extended Key Usage string into the PCD.

 ```INI
   DEFINE  MFCI_POLICY_EKU_TEST   = "1.3.6.1.4.1.311.45.255.255"